-On 18 June 2023, the Swiss will vote on climate protection in their country.
-In the city of Bellinzona, voters will receive ballot information with the most important pro and con arguments formulated by randomly selected citizens.
+On 18 June 2023, the Swiss voted on climate protection in their country.
+In the city of Bellinzona, voters received ballot information with the most important pro and con arguments formulated by randomly selected citizens.

 In Switzerland, referendums are a central pillar of democracy.
 Three to four times a year, citizens have the opportunity to cast their vote at communal, cantonal and federal level.
 In this way, they decide directly on important political proposals.